Design software and tools

 - Resistances for ordinary (non pre-loaded) bolts, pre-loaded bolts and welds.

-The interactive version of the "Blue Book" that has served the UK steel construction sector well for many years has unfortunately had to be removed following the sale of Tata Steel’s Long Products business to Greybull Capital and the subsequent creation of British Steel.
-However, SCI are nearing completion of a comprehensive replacement for Steel for Life that will include design information in accordance with the relevant parts of both the Eurocodes and BS 5950.
-This new web-hosted eBlue Book will cover the full range of both open sections (UB, UC, PFC etc.) and hollow sections (both hot finished and cold formed) and will not require any software to be installed on the host computer.
-This will be available from a link on this page in April.
+An interactive version of the "Blue Book" is also available that includes design information in accordance with the relevant parts of both the Eurocodes and BS 5950.
+Produced by the SCI on behalf of Steel for Life, this comprehensive web-hosted eBlue Book covers the full range of both open sections and hollow sections (both hot finished and cold formed), and will not require any software to be installed on the host computer.

-- Tables of member resistances for S460 grade are available in ArcelorMittal's Orange Book.
+- Tables of member resistances for S460 and HISTAR® grades are available in ArcelorMittal's Orange Book

 Member design tools